logsearch/workspace/docs/launch-local-vagrant-logsearch-workspace.md

 0. Launch a Vagrant VM (This downloads [a custom Vagrant box of approx 1.4GB in size from AWS S3](https://github.com/Logsearch/workspace/blob/master/Vagrantfile#L12))

+    * _NB!
+On Windows you must run this from an Administrative console prompt_

         git clone https://github.com/logsearch/workspace ~/logsearch-workspace
         cd ~/logsearch-workspace
         vagrant up